alxmrs/website/src/index.md

 <img src="/assets/website-profile-square.png" title="A picture of me!" id="profile">

-I'm a software engineer who works in the SF Bay Area.
+I'm a software engineer who works remotely.
 Due to the pandemic, I've been moving around a lot.

 I love to listen to all kinds of music, help my [lovely wife](http://camille.merose.com/) cook a [fussy meal](/pesto/), and think hard about